roadsnail/Pi-ve/README.md

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.

-The installation guide should allow the Zigbee2MQTT software to start correctly, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes in the Zigbee2MQTT software configuration section [below.](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration)
+Zigbee2MQTT software should start correctly after following the official installation guid, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes in the Zigbee2MQTT software configuration section [below.](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration) including instructions to revert the latest version to the tested version (v1.19.1).

 ---
 ## Pi-ve software configuration